Kamilakwartnik/Portfolio-new/README.md

 # Portfolio
 # About me
-Committed employee, who wants to develop in the field of manual testing.
-I have experience in work involving identification of errors and inaccuracies, as well as reporting.
+I am looking for a job in the field of manual testing.
+As an employee, I am characterized by accuracy and speed in creating well-thought-out test cases.
+I believe that diligence in work ensures the highest quality of testing.
+Furthermore, I appreciate open information flow, which creates excellent conditions for effective collaboration with the team.
+Thanks to my highly developed interpersonal skills, I can communicate effectively with other team members, understand their needs, and contribute value to the project.
+I am a person who not only performs tasks with professionalism but also engages in the development of the testing process.
 # Courses:
 * [The Ultimate MySQL Bootcamp: Go from SQL Beginner to Expert - Udemy (in progress)](https://www.udemy.com/course/the-ultimate-mysql-bootcamp-go-from-sql-beginner-to-expert/)
 * [Manual tester - 2 month theoretical and practical course - Coders Lab](https://coderslab.pl/pl/tester-manualny?utm_source=google&utm_medium=cpc&utm_campaign=TXT_BRAND_PRODUKTY&utm_content=OD_PODSTAW&utm_term=coders%20lab%20tester&utm_dvc=c_&utm_match=p&utm_pos=&utm_net=g&utm_plc=&id=124128705300&gclid=Cj0KCQiAsdKbBhDHARIsANJ6-jeYRerH06Nxgu8L5JISlkXKU1j2padopUviV4YmlR0BCkCjzNuQ3LAaAoAgEALw_wcB&utm_adgroup=TEM&gclid=Cj0KCQiAsdKbBhDHARIsANJ6-jeYRerH06Nxgu8L5JISlkXKU1j2padopUviV4YmlR0BCkCjzNuQ3LAaAoAgEALw_wcB)